How to Become a Neonatal (NICU) Nurse

 What qualifications do you need to become a neonatal nurse?

-Neonatal nurses need an associate or bachelor's degree from a state-approved nursing school.
+To become a neonatal nurse, you need an associate or bachelor’s degree from a state-approved nursing school.
 Both degrees require rigorous coursework and supervised clinical experience.
-Nurses-in-training qualify for a state license by passing the NCLEX-RN exam and meeting other requirements.
+Once you begin training, you can qualify for a state license by passing the NCLEX-RN exam and meeting other requirements.

-Newly licensed nurses enter the neonatal nursing field by gaining experience and professional certifications.
-They work under experienced nurses in their hospital's NICU before pursuing certification.
+Once licensed, you can enter the neonatal nursing field by gaining experience and professional certifications.
+You can expect to work under experienced nurses in your hospital’s NICU before pursuing certification.

-People interested in how to become a neonatal nurse should explore ADN and BSN programs in their area.
-These programs' in-person coursework and hands-on training let workers explore neonatal nursing and other specialties.
+If you’re interested in how to become a neonatal nurse, consider exploring ADN and BSN programs in your area.
+These programs’ in-person coursework and hands-on training let you explore neonatal nursing and other specialties.

 What is the fastest way to become a neonatal nurse?

 Some nursing programs awarding an ADN take only two years to complete.
-However, some hospitals may prefer applicants with a bachelor's degree.
-Degree-seekers spend their 2-4 years in school learning nursing fundamentals, such as anatomy and physiology, chemistry, and psychology.
+However, some hospitals may prefer applicants with a bachelor’s degree.
+You spend your 2-4 years in school learning nursing fundamentals, such as anatomy and physiology, chemistry, and psychology.

-New nurses spend about two years gaining experience in neonatal nursing.
+As a new nurse, you spend about two years gaining experience in neonatal nursing.
 Working under experienced neonatal nurses lets them develop knowledge and skills related to general pediatrics and maternal-child nursing.
-Professionals then earn one or more neonatal nursing certifications.
+You can then earn one or more neonatal nursing certifications.

-Some aspiring neonatal nurses need more than 4-6 years to achieve their career goals.
-Neonatal nurse practitioners must hold a master's degree.
-A typical master's program takes full-time learners an extra two years to finish.
+If your goal is work as a neonatal nurse practitioner, it may take more than 4-6 years to achieve your career goals.
+Neonatal nurse practitioners must hold a master’s degree.
+A typical master’s program takes full-time learners an extra two years to finish.

-People researching how to become a licensed neonatal nurse will discover the profession requires at least an associate degree.
+No, the profession requires at least an associate degree.
+And if you want to work as a neonatal nurse practitioner, you’ll need a master’s degree.
 States regulate the nursing profession with this and other requirements.
-Visit a state's board of licensure website to learn more about the process.
+Visit a state’s board of licensure website to learn more about the process.

 Can I become a neonatal nurse with an online degree?

 Aspiring neonatal nurses without college experience may enroll in a hybrid program.
 Hybrid programs combine the hands-on experiences states require for licensure and some online coursework.
-As a result, college applicants should apply to hybrid programs within commuting distance.
+As a result, you should apply to hybrid programs within commuting distance.

 RNs with an associate degree may explore fully online RN-to-BSN programs.
-These degrees let learners continue working while in school.
+These degrees let you continue working while in school.
 Other advantages may include the ability to study full or part time.

 Experienced nurses with a bachelor’s can select from online MSN and DNP neonatal nursing programs.
 These programs feature the same advantages as online RN-to-BSN degrees.